LittleFire000000000/AI-Technology-Research-and-the-Please5-Standalone-AI-Engine-and-OS-/README.md

 Based!
 [I Will Piledrive You If You Say AI Again | Prime Reacts - YouTube](https://youtu.be/k0XuoK132z4).

 [AI Hype is completely out of control - especially since ChatGPT-4o - YouTube](https://youtu.be/VctsqOo8wsc).

+# Status of AI Security:

+[OpenAI Insecure Storage - ThreatWire - YouTube](https://youtu.be/L0IBbmmaMiU), really? as Recall with Microsoft, OpenAI's macOS app heretofore hath tus been been clumbsy with users' data and encryption thereof!
+C'mon!